agentrickard/domain/domain_content/README.txt

 administration page does not respect node access rules.

-The Domain Content provides an additional set of batch content administration pages that respect the node access rules set by the Doamin Access module.
+The Domain Content provides an additional set of batch content administration pages that respect the node access rules set by the Domain Access module.

 ----
 2. Installation